-Whistler & Garibaldi Provincial Park in April Hiking Whistler By Month
+Whistler & Garibaldi Park in April Whistler Trails by Month

 Average low and high valley temps in Whistler in April range from 2c to 11c (36f/52f)